Spades

 Flat shank throat spade (top) and round shank throat spade (bottom).
 Flat shank spade blade is 4" wide, 8" long, 3/16" thick, overall length is 40-3/8".
 Round shank spade blade is 6-3/8" wide, 8-3/4" long, 1/8" thick. overall length is 36-3/4".

-There were two types of throat spades: flat-shank and round-shank.
-They were also called bone spades.
-Both types were used to cut long passages in the head for securing the head strap or throat chain, and both were used to remove the baleen, or bone (thus bone spade) from baleen whales.
-Their long shanks were made of soft wrought iron so they would bend easily while cutting long passages around jaw bones and would not break due to the motion of the carcass in the water while the spade was lodged deep in the head.
-The flat shank was a rectangular cross section, about 1" to 1-1/4" wide by 3/8" thick.
-The round shank was about 5/8" diameter.
+There were two types of throat spades: flat-shank and round-shank, also known as bone spades.
+Both types were used to cut long passages in the head for securing the head strap or throat chain, and for removing the baleen, or bone (hence the name bone spade), from baleen whales.
+Their long shanks were made of soft wrought iron, allowing them to bend easily while cutting long passages around jaw bones and not break due to the carcass's motion in the water while the spade was lodged deep in the head.
+The flat shank had a rectangular cross-section, about 1" to 1-1/4" wide by 3/8" thick, while the round shank was about 5/8" in diameter.
 Bone spades, or throat spades, were approximately three feet long overall.
-There was no difference functionally between the round shank and the flat shank.
-Note, however, that in the advertisement by Frank E. Brown at the top of this page, he calls the last spade a "Flat Shank or Sperm Whale Head Spade."
+Functionally, there was no difference between the round shank and the flat shank.
+However, in an advertisement by Frank E. Brown, the last spade is referred to as a "Flat Shank or Sperm Whale Head Spade."

 Back to top of the page